jeprubio/marvel-compose/README.md

 To run the UI tests: `./gradlew connectedDebugAndroidTest`

-To record the screenshots test: `./gradlew executeScreenshotTests -Precord`
+To record the screenshots test (Shot): `./gradlew executeScreenshotTests -Precord`

-To execute the screenshots test: `./gradlew executeScreenshotTests`
+To execute the screenshots test (Shot): `./gradlew executeScreenshotTests`

+To record the screenshots test (Roborazzi): `./gradlew recordRoborazziDebug`

+To execute the screenshots test (Roborazzi): `./gradlew verifyRoborazziDebug`

 ## Screenshots